nosarthur/traj-infra-upgrade/docs/index.md

 ## highlights

 Compared to the old trajectory infrastructure, the new one performs better in the following aspects

-* tracking virtual sites (pseudo atoms)
+* virtual sites (pseudo atoms) tracking
-* handling triclinic systems and orthorhombic systems whose primitive cell vectors do not align with the axes
+* support for triclinic systems and orthorhombic systems
-* unwrapping coordinates around periodic boundary condition (automatically or manually)
+* coordinates unwrapping around periodic boundary condition (PBC) either automatically or manually

-It is also made more robust and faster.
+* various bug fixes and speedup

 ## module changes